skygate/skylabs-redux/docs/tutorial.md

 export default store;
 ```

 Yeah!
-That it's!
+That's it!
 Our store is created!

 Redux itself is a small library about 2KB.
 The Redux store exposes a simple API for managing the state.
 The most important methods are: